Fancy options parsing

 In general, there are four important things we need to do:

-Define a parser that will produce our value of our model type when run
+Define a parser that will produce a value of our model type when run

 Run the parser on our program arguments input